 The CPS is an organisation totally independent of the police.
 It is made up of qualified and experienced practitioners of criminal law supported by administrative staff.
-The CPS advise the police on the gathering of evidence in serious cases, review evidence presented to them by the police and decide whether there is sufficient evidence to prosecute.
-In most serious cases the police require the authority of the CPS to charge someone.
-The CPS conduct a two part test of the available evidence: is there sufficient for there to be a realistic prospect of conviction and is it in the public interest to proescute.
+The CPS advise the police on the gathering of evidence in serious cases and review evidence presented to them by the police.
+The CPS apply a twofold test, namely: is there sufficient evidence for there to be a realistic prospect of conviction and also is it in the public interest to proescute.
 If so then the CPS will, in serious cases, authorise the Police to charge and will then undertake that prosecution in the courts.

 Where will the case be heard?

 This depends on the offence.
 Less serious sexual assaults may be tried at Magistrates Court where the evidence is presented by solicitors in normal clothes.
 Magistrates are volunteer members of the public who are advised by a legally qualified Clerk.
 The Magistrates decide whether the defendant is guilty and they pass sentence.
 Their sentencing powers are limited to fines and short prison sentences.

 More serious offences such as rape can only be tried at Crown Court, where barristers dressed in wigs and gowns present the evidence to a jury, presided over by a judge.
 The jury decide on guilt and the judge decides on the sentence.
 For rape the maximum sentence is life imprisonment.

 The police will make sure you know as much as possible about what is happening, as will your Independent Sexual Violence Advisor (ISVA) or Victim Support volunteer if applicable.
 In some cases the CPS may arrange a pre-trial interview with you to make sure that you know what to expect when you give your evidence but this has to fall short of coaching you in giving your evidence for obvious reasons of fairness.